segmentio/segment-docs/src/connections/destinations/index.md

 `received_at` is UTC timestamp set by the Segment API when the API receives the payload from client or server.
 All tables use `received_at` for the sort key.

 **IMPORTANT:** We highly recommend using the `received_at` timestamp for all queries based on time.
 The reason for this is two-fold.
-First, the `sent_at` timestamp relies on a client’s device clock being accurate, which is generally unreliable.
+First, the `sent_at` timestamp relies on a client's device clock being accurate, which is generally unreliable.
 Secondly, we set `received_at` as the sort key in Redshift schemas, which means queries will execute much faster when using `received_at`.
-You can continue to use `timestamp` or `sent_at` timestamps in queries if `received_at` doesn’t work for your analysis, but the queries will take longer to complete.
+You can continue to use `timestamp` or `sent_at` timestamps in queries if `received_at` doesn't work for your analysis, but the queries will take longer to complete.

 However, `received_at` does not ensure chronology of events.
 For queries based on event chronology, `timestamp` should be used.